NgiapPuoyKoh/ai-chat-annotator/README.md

 </br>

-## Session

-## Routes

-**??How to descibe use of session and routes for real-time chat??**

 ## UX

-The focus of this milestone project is on data to focus and manage the scope a decision was to apply and adapt the UX Material design, color scheme, look and feel is adapted from the Putting It All Together mini-project.
+The focus of this milestone project is on data.
+The decision was to apply and adapt the UX Material design, color scheme, look and feel is adapted from the Putting It All Together mini-project.
+This is necessary to manage the scope of the project.

 The Chrome Dev Tool Lighthouse accessibility score is 93 is acceptable for a chat application.

+## Application Feature Highlights

-The following details Materailized components that were researched and utilized.
+The following features use Materialize components that were researched for this application.

-## Features

-### Features and Quick Start
+## Features and Quick Start Page

 Materialize Card Reveal is used for the Features page to inform user based on role the navigation bar item the start performing their role